Victoria is one of the greatest places in the world to live, work and play. Victorians are innovative, compassionate, creative and hard-working.

 The department's Executive Board assists the Secretary with strategic leadership to meet the department's objectives.
 This includes its vision, purpose and direction setting.

 The Executive Board also works to improve performance and outcomes.
 It implements complex reform priorities.
-The board comprises the Secretary, Deputy Secretaries, the Chief Communications Officer, the Chief Aboriginal Health Adviser, and the Chief Executive Officer of Safer Care Victoria.
+The board comprises:

-Each Deputy Secretary leads a division organised by portfolio.
-In addition, whole-of-department functions support the department’s operations, services, and responsibilities.
+Each Deputy Secretary and Chief Executive Officer leads a division organised by portfolio.
+In addition, whole-of-department functions support the department's operations, services, and responsibilities.

 Download an organisational chart and further information about the department's ministers, portfolios and responsibilities.